-Kubernetes is an open-source platform which runs a cluster of worker nodes and master nodes which allow teams to deploy, manage, scale and automate containerized workloads such as Kafka.
+Kubernetes is an open source platform which runs a cluster of worker nodes and master nodes which allow teams to deploy, manage, scale, and automate containerized workloads such as Kafka.
 Kubernetes can manage many applications at massive scale including stateful applications such as databases or streaming platforms.
-Kuberenetes builds on the shoulders of giants such as Google who initially conceived the software after using similar technology to run production workloads for over a decade.
+Kuberenetes was built on the shoulders of giants such as Google who initially conceived the software after using similar technology to run production workloads for over a decade.

 There are a variety of reasons architecting Kafka on Kubernetes is appealing.
 First, if your organization is standardizing on using Kubernetes as an application platform, then this is a great reason to look at running Kafka there too.
 Running Kafka on Kubernetes allows organizations to simplify operations such as upgrades, scaling, restarts, and monitoring which are more-or-less built into the Kubernetes platform.

 Kafka demands low latency network and storage which means ideal conditions have low contention for data on the wire as well as high throughput and low noise accessing storage.
 Dedicating fast media such as SSDs to brokers and thinking about data locality where access to data for the brokers is local to where the pod is running will increase the overall performance of the system.